vodquang96/django-anymail/README.rst

 with a consistent API that lets you use ESP-added features without locking your code to a particular ESP.

-It currently fully supports **Mailgun, Mailjet, Postmark, SendinBlue, SendGrid,** and **SparkPost,** and has limited support for **Mandrill.**
+It currently fully supports **Amazon SES, Mailgun, Mailjet, Postmark, SendinBlue, SendGrid,** and **SparkPost,** and has limited support for **Mandrill.**

 Anymail normalizes ESP functionality so it "just works" with Django's